microbit-foundation/sensor-radio-bridge/README.md

   ```
 - In the root of this repository run:
   ```
-  python build.py
+  python build_all.py
   ```
-- The hex file will be built `MICROBIT.hex` and placed in the root folder.
+- The multiple hex files will be placed in the root folder.